ukijs/uki/docs/models.md

 ```

 ## Controlling resource load order
+By default, all resources loaded in the constructor will be done asychronously,
-There are two options that you can add to a resource for more control over the
+with parallel requests.
+There are two options (`loadAfter` and `then`) and a
+function (`loadLateResource`) that you can use for more fine-grained control
-timing of loading resources.
+over the timing of loading resources.

 ### `loadAfter`
 This option lets you tell `uki` not to load one resource until a list of other